terra-money/classic-core/docs/guide/join-network.md

 ```

 {% hint style="warning" %}
-    warning Note Monikers can contain only ASCII characters.
+    Monikers can contain only ASCII characters.
 Using Unicode characters will render your node unreachable.
 {% endhint %}

 You can edit this `moniker` later, in the `~/.terrad/config/config.toml` file: